 Cut your losses while you can.

-Q: Why do wives/girlfriends get mad at their husbands/boyfriends for any little thing that they say?
+Question: Why do wives/girlfriends get mad at their husbands/boyfriends for any little thing that they say?

-A: They don’t.
+Answer: They don’t.
 That’s a comic book type stereotype that should have gone out with the ark.

-If wives / girlfriends get mad then there’s usually a very good reason and rather than lumping them all into one homogenous pile, better to look at your relationship and work out what it is you’re doing that’s so annoying.
+If wives/girlfriends get mad then there’s usually a very good reason and rather than lumping them all into one homogenous pile, better to look at your relationship and work out what it is you’re doing that’s so annoying.

 The basic relationship skills apply across all genders and age groups – courtesy, honesty, open communication, listening without pre-judging and taking how someone is feeling into account.